-I met Nabela through AHC Inc’s Teen College and Career Readiness program.
+I met Nadia through AHC Inc’s Teen College and Career Readiness program.
 She is the daughter of Bangladeshi immigrants, so we had a language in common as I am Bengali from India.
 At the end of the interview, she asked me if I spoke Bangla and I said I did.
 She said she spoke Bangla too, but it was bad.
 I told her, in Bangla, she could speak with me as mine was bad too after living in the U.S. for 23 years.
 She laughed and said, “Aamar shada manusher accent ache,” meaning I speak with a white person’s accent.
 We laughed, because she did! - Sushmita Mazumdar

 Difference in Opportunities